Yasuo Mizui: The Wall Sculpture (1964)

+Hommage à Néguev (1960–1971)

-Hommage à Néguev (To Negev) (marble, 3.7m x 1.7m x 0.6m, 1962, Mitzpe Ramon, Israel, Symposium) was created during a symposium in Israel.
+Hommage à Néguev, marble, 3.7 x 1.7 x 0.6 m, (1962) located at Mitzpe Ramon, Israel, was created during a symposium in Israel.
 Reflecting on this experience, the artist expressed:

 It was a real brainwashing experience for two months in the Negev Desert.
 I felt my sculpture as a drop in the sea, immersed in the immensity of nature.
 This was the first time I could hold a chisel with sincere humility.
 When I made an elliptical hole in the top part, I felt that sunlight was rising towards me.